The Boy from Oklahoma: Background

 The film became the basis for the 1957 Warner Bros. television series Sugarfoot, in which Will Hutchins replaced Rogers as lead character Tom Brewster.
-The movie features Lon Chaney, Jr. and includes one of future TV talk show host Merv Griffin's few theatrical film roles.
-In the movie version, Rogers as Brewster substitutes facility with a twirling rope, similar to Will Rogers, Sr.'s, for the usual unerring speed and accuracy with firearms typically found in cinematic cowboy heroes.
+The movie features Lon Chaney Jr. and includes one of future TV talk show host Merv Griffin's few theatrical film roles.
+In the movie version, Rogers as Brewster substitutes facility with a twirling rope, similar to Will Rogers Sr.'s, for the usual unerring speed and accuracy with firearms typically found in cinematic cowboy heroes.

 Three of the original cast members from the movie, Louis Jean Heydt, Sheb Wooley, and Slim Pickens, were transplanted directly into the subsequent TV show's pilot, "Brannigan's Boots", playing their roles from the movie; the first episode of Sugarfoot follows the film's script fairly faithfully.
-Dennis Hopper succeeded James Griffith as Billy the Kid in the television version, Merry Anders took over the part of Katie Brannigan from Nancy Olson, and Chubby Johnson replaced Wallace Ford as Wally Higgins for the small screen.
+Dennis Hopper succeeded Tyler MacDuff as Billy the Kid in the television version, Merry Anders took over the part of Katie Brannigan from Nancy Olson, and Chubby Johnson replaced Wallace Ford as Wally Higgins for the small screen.

 This was the last film made by Curtiz as a contract director at Warner Bros.
 He had worked exclusively at the studio since 1926.